ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 </main>
 ```

-Where the `max-width` constrains the width of its children to let's say 75rem; and the `full-width` wants to span the whole site width of let's say 100vw.
+Where the `max-width` constrains the width of its children to, let's pick, 75rem; and the `full-width` wants to span the whole site width of, let's say, 100vw.

 ```css
 .max-width {